|

 Of Our Lives.

-hometown to pick up where he left off with his high school
+GI (David Newsom), returning to his small Ohio hometown to pick up where he left off with his high school

 sweetheart (Alexandra Wilson), finds her affections have